tsindek/tsindek/README.md

 ### Hi there, I'm Tobias 👋
-- I like learning and expiriencing new things :books:
+I'm a Webdeveloper from Cologne and also >>
-- I like climbing and moving my body :monkey:
+>> I like learning and expiriencing new things :books:
-- I like creating and repairing :wrench:
+>> I like climbing and moving my body :monkey:
-- I'm currently learning web developement!
+>> I like creating and repairing :wrench:

 <!--